PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year2/BlockB/README.md

 To solve the project's computer vision task, you need to:

+- Demonstrate foundational knowledge and understanding of the theories, principles, methods, and techniques related to the (sub)fields of computer vision by interpreting, and subsequently disseminating the project findings via a written report (ILO 2.1).
+For example, you will have to provide a written technical analysis of the implemented object detection algorithm ('Sufficient' criterion).
-- Create two (2) annotated image datasets for object detection;
+- Acquire, store and process raw image data in a way that allows for data exploration and analysis (ILO 3.1).
+For example, as a team, you will need to create two (2) annotated image datasets for object detection ('Poor' criterion).
-- Explore the (meta)data, and subsequently assess its quality;
-- Identify, and select appropriate object detection algorithms to solve the computer vision task;
-- Build, (train), and evaluate a traditional and deep learning-based object detection algorithm;
+-  Implement a traditional and DL object detection algorithm, making appropriate use of current tools and libraries, and cognitive models (ILO 3.2).
+For example, you will need to build, (train), and evaluate a traditional and deep learning-based object detection algorithm ('Sufficient' criterion).
-- Incorporate your research findings in a technical report

 ### Robotics and Reinforcement Learning